TapasSahoo78/test_repository/README.md

                     }
                 });

-                // Create a new DirectionsRenderer for each route var directionsRenderer = new google.maps.DirectionsRenderer();
+                // Create DirectionsRenderer and attach to map var directionsRenderer = new google.maps.DirectionsRenderer();
                 directionsRenderer.setMap(map);

-                // Request directions for the specific route var directionsService = new google.maps.DirectionsService();
+                // Request directions for the route
+                var directionsService = new google.maps.DirectionsService();
                 directionsService.route({
                     origin: {